-Iraq’s Shia Militia Problem Feels a Lot Like 2007
+Iraq’s Shia Militia Problem Always Felt a Lot Like 2007

-Dangerous Shia groups are back—in a big way
+Dangerous Shia groups came back ... in a big way

-But a force of Shia Arab militiamen from southern Iraq came to the town’s rescue, holding off the Sunni militants until American air strikes zeroed in.
-Soon Kurdish Peshmerga fighters also arrived, and together the Shias and Kurds drove back Islamic State.
+A force of Shia Arab militiamen from southern Iraq came to the town’s rescue, holding off the Sunni militants until American air strikes zeroed in.
+Soon Kurdish peshmerga fighters also arrived, and together the Shias and Kurds drove back Islamic State.

 But the battle had a troubling epilogue.
-Many Sunni Turkmen have fled Amerli.
-And the Shia militia have ransacked and burned Sunni homes in nearby villages.
-There are also reports of Sunni Arabs and Turkmen in surrounding villages being abducted, likely by Shia militiamen.
+Many Sunni Turkmen fled Amerli.
+And the Shia militia ransacked and burned Sunni homes in nearby villages.
+There were also reports of Sunni Arabs and Turkmen in surrounding villages being abducted, likely by Shia militiamen.

-These sectarian militias represent yet another vexing aspect of an already convoluted regional war.
-They’re backed by the Iranians, endorsed by the government in Baghdad and, for now, tolerated by the Americans.
+The sectarian militias are backed by the Iranians, endorsed by the government in Baghdad and, for now, tolerated by the Americans.

-Peshmerga forces have cooperated with the Shia paramilitary groups against their common foe.
-But some Kurdish commanders are growing uncomfortable with the militias’ shady tactics.
-And now the Shia militiamen have reportedly barred Peshmerga from entering Amerli.
+Peshmerga forces largely cooperated with the Shia paramilitary groups against their common foe.
+But by 2014, some Kurdish commanders were growing uncomfortable with the militias’ shady tactics.
+And that was before the Shia militiamen reportedly barred peshmerga from entering Amerli.

-One frustrated Peshmerga commander derisively called the militias the “Shia Islamic State” while talking to a Reuters reporter.
-The Peshmerga have good reason to be wary of their erstwhile allies.
-The Shia militias have earned a reputation for special ruthlessness.
+One frustrated peshmerga commander derisively called the militias the “Shia Islamic State” while talking to a Reuters reporter.
+The peshmerga had good reason to be wary of their erstwhile allies.
+The Shia militias had earned a reputation for special ruthlessness.

-When the U.S. invaded Iraq in 2003, ousting Sunni leader Saddam Hussein, many of Iraq’s majority Shia were happy to see him go.
+When the United States invaded Iraq in 2003, ousting Sunni leader Saddam Hussein, many of Iraq’s majority Shia were happy to see him go.
 Though the country’s future was far from certain, many Shia were excited at the prospect of greater representation in the government.

 But the excitement was short-lived as many former members of the disbanded Iraqi army—out of work and resentful of the invaders—launched a Sunni-led insurgency.